build-trust/ockam-documentation/guides/examples/okta.md

 ### Required Dependencies

-Through this example `https://trial-9434859.okta.com/oauth2/default`  refers to an existing okta endpoint where workforce identities are defined.
-The okta user profile is expected to contain `email`, `city` and `department` attributes.
-These attributes will be included on the generated okcam credentials.
+Through this example `https://trial-9434859.okta.com/oauth2/default` refers to an existing Okta endpoint where workforce identities are defined.
+The Okta user profile is expected to contain `email`, `city` and `department` attributes.
+These attributes will be included on the generated Ockam credentials.

-If you don't have an okta install already, you can create a [trial one](https://www.okta.com/free-trial/) to follow this example use case.
+If you don't have an Okta install already, you can create a [trial account](https://www.okta.com/free-trial/) to follow this example use case.

 ### Setup